kubeflow-kale/kubeflow-kale.github.io/index.md

   <img src="https://raw.githubusercontent.com/kubeflow-kale/kubeflow-kale.github.io/master/assets/imgs/jupy-to-kfp.png" alt="Kubeflow Kale Deployment - From Jupyter Notebook to KFP pipeline"/>
 </a>

-Kale takes as input the tagged Jupyter Notebook and generates a standalone Python script that defines the KFP pipeline using [*lightweight components*](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/), based on the cell tags.
+Kale takes as input the tagged Jupyter Notebook and generates a standalone Python script that defines the KFP pipeline using [*lightweight components*](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/), based on the cells annotations.

-*Image here showing a few tagged cells and the resulting pipeline*
+---

 One question you might raise is: *How does Kale manage to resolve the data dependencies between the steps, thus making available the notebook variables throughout the pipeline execution?*

-Kale runs a series of static analyses over the Python components to detect where variables and objects are first declared and then used.
-In this way Kale creates an internal graph representation describing the data dependencies between the steps.
-Using this knowledge, Kale marshals these objects between the pipeline steps by serializing the variables into a shared PVC.
-Both marshalling and management of the shared PVC is done transparently to the user, who does not need to worry about this.
+Kale runs a series of static analyses over the Notebook's source Python code to detect where variables and objects are first declared and then used.
+In this way, Kale creates an internal graph representation describing the data dependencies between the pipeline steps.
+Using this knowledge, Kale injects code at the beginning and at the end of each component to marshal these objects into a shared PVC during execution.
+Both marshalling and provisioning of the shared PVC is completely transparent to the user.

 <a href="https://raw.githubusercontent.com/kubeflow-kale/kubeflow-kale.github.io/master/assets/imgs/pvc-lifecycle.png" target="_blank">
   <img src="https://raw.githubusercontent.com/kubeflow-kale/kubeflow-kale.github.io/master/assets/imgs/pvc-lifecycle.png" alt="Kubeflow Kale Deployment - PVC Lifecycle"/>
 </a>

+## Deploy a Notebook from Jupyter UI

+Kale can be installed in a Python environment and executed from CLI, giving as input the annotated Jupyter Notebook and the endpoint of the desired KFP deployment.
+With a single CLI call Kale convert the annotated notebook and deploys the generated Python script (describing the KFP pipeline) to the KFP endpoint.

+Since the CLI is not simple and abstract for us, we build a JupyterLab extension to trigger the conversion and deployment procedure *directly* from the Jupyter UI.
+In this way, a data scientist can go from prototyping to deployment without needing to enter the terminal one single time.

 ## Architecture

-`core.py` contains the `Kale` class, main entry-point of the application.
-The function `run` does the conversion from jupyter notebook to kfp pipeline by calling all the other sub-modules.

 Kale was developed with a modular design.
 There are 4 main modules, each with a specific functionality.